SourceAFIS for .NET

 - Submit an issue if you find a bug or need an enhancement (including docs).

-- Report an issue on GitHub or Bitbucket if something is wrong, including requests for documentation, or submit a pull request via GitHub or Bitbucket.
+- Report an issue or submit PR on GitHub or Bitbucket if something is wrong or poorly documented.

 - Consider custom development when everything else fails.